Skvare/com.skvare.customtabgrouping/README.md

 ## Features

 - **Tab Name Field**: Adds a "Tab Name" field to custom group settings
+- **Order within Tab**: Allows setting the order of groups within the same tab
 - **Automatic Grouping**: Multiple custom groups with the same tab name are automatically grouped together
 - **Collapsible Sections**: Each custom group within a tab is displayed as a collapsible accordion for better organization
 - **Edit Links**: Quick edit buttons for each custom group section